 How do I develop a successful application?

-• Step one: read the FAQs and program materials
+- Step two: read the FAQs, eligibility information, and program materials

-• Step three: review several years of RISS research posters and papers
+- Step four: review RISS research posters and papers from previous years

-• Step four: explore the work of participating mentors
+- Step five: explore the work of participating mentors

 What is the RISS application timeline?